mm539/CPP_Nanodegree_Capstone_Z/README.md

-This project was created as my capstone project for the Udacity C++ Nanodegree I took.
-My objective was to create a game.
-The first version I submitted was a buggy and incomplete game, but it was enough to satisfy the basic requirements.
-After I submitted the project I made some further improvements but since then I've switched gears and started learning how to use Unreal Engine 4.

-This game is still buggy and incomplete, and will probably remain so.
-I keep at as something that will be sporadically updated whenever I went to practice and hone my fundamental c++ skills.
+This is my capstone project for the Udacity C++ Nanodegree program I took in 2020.
+It is a game.

 ## Dependencies
 * cmake >= 3.7